Welcome back WormholeRiders,

 Thank you for reading my review of A Black and White Cookie by Gary Morgenstein.
 I hope you are able to go see the play during its run March 26th – April 12th, 2020.
 If we are going to have a country defined by the strength of our community, we will need to achieve some solidarity amongst our different races, colors, and creeds, and recognize that every single one of us was born to be loved.
 This play touches on that truth, and offers a chance to engage on the subject.

-The WormholeRiders News Agency Team and I look forward to sharing more real news with you in the future!
+The WormholeRiders News Agency Team and I look forward to sharing more entertainment news with you in the future!

 In the meantime, feel free to share this article with your friends, co-workers and or family.
 Thanks to Kenn for video and image embedding and we thank you for visiting and express our sincere gratitude for doing so!